openethereum/openethereum.github.io/Parity-dapp-registry-(and-dapp).md

 Ensure that the required fee (currently 1 ETH) is paid and that the owner address is the address you wish to use to update associated meta data.

-Once registered, the id field in the manifest should be updated to reflect this new id.
+Once registered, the id field in the manifest should (optionally) be updated to reflect this new id so that the registry id and the manifest id matches.
+(Internally Parity will only use the dapp registry id for applications retrieved via the network as to avoid conflicts)

 ## Adding metadata